angelsk/jocarter/cv.md

 # CV

+## Jo Carter (she/her)

 Contact: [work@jocarter.co.uk](work@jocarter.co.uk)

-Experienced and organised Head of Engineering, team lead, technical architect, principle software engineer, tester, developer, mentor and coach with knowledge of Agile methodologies, Continuous Integration, and test-driven and domain-driven development for websites and APIs.
-Expertise in PHP, with a preference for the Symfony framework; comfortable as a full-stack developer, with a focus on UX and Accessibility.
-Specialisation in code gardening (refactoring, pruning, maintenance, documentation, automation).
-Adept at picking up new concepts and skills quickly, and eager to learn new things.
+Talented and experienced technical leader, manager, mentor and coach.
+Looking for a balance between management, technical architecture and leadership, and hands-on coding.
+Wanting to make a difference and make peoples lives easier.
+A literal-minded individual who thrives with clarity of communication, and in an inclusive workplace culture.

-## KEY TECHNICAL SKILLS
+## KEY SKILLS

-* The Development Process including Agile Methodologies, TDD/ DDD, Microservices, Event-Based Systems, Continuous Integration, Accessibility
-* Symfony framework (1.0 -> 5+), with Doctrine, Laravel
-* PHP, SQL (MySQL), CSS, Javascript (plus Webpack)
-* TDD and DDD with PhpSpec, PHPUnit, Behat, Chai and Mocha, Nightwatch, and Cypress
+* Passionate about diversity, inclusion and accessibility (shaping company culture and having a positive impact on peoples lives)
+* Managing, coaching, mentoring; with a special interest in neurodivergent individuals
+* Writing technical documentation and diagrams, identifying security considerations and edge cases, user interface and experience design
+* Specialisation in code gardening (refactoring, pruning, maintenance, documentation, automation, data cleaning)
+* Delivery assurance (code quality, automated testing, quality assurance, edge cases, aesthetics, follow through, oversight over the entire project process)
+* Product-minded developer (accessibility, domain-driven design and test-driven development)

+## TECHNOLOGIES AND PLATFORMS

+* PHP (Laravel with Nova, Symfony)
+* Javascript (Node, Typescript, Vue including Composition API, React)
+* Augmented Reality (AR) - Three.js, Shaders (GLSL), GLB/GLTF/USDZ, Model Viewer, WebAR
+* Analytics and data engineering (Snowplow, dbt Cloud, Postgres, SQL)
+* Automated testing - unit/ integration tests (PHPUnit, Cypress, Mocha, etc); Static code analytics (ESlint, PHPStan, etc)
+* Devops/ Infrastructure (AWS, GCP, Terraform, Ansible, Kubernetes, Docker, Nginx)

 ## EXPERIENCE

-### Head of Engineering, Poplar Studio (Sept 2021 - present)
+### Head of Engineering, Poplar Studio (September 2020 - March 2023)

-### Tech Lead, Poplar Studio (Sept 2020 - Sept 2021)
+  #### Tech Lead, Poplar Studio (September 2020 - September 2021)

+Responsible for building, managing and coaching the engineering team; and for technical architecture and direction, in direct liaison with the product team.
+Additionally, I was hand-ons with innovating, coding and managing tech debt and infrastructure.
+Also responsible for shaping and maintaining an inclusive company culture.

+Highlights:

+- Platform migration from Wordpress to Vue and Laravel with Nova for the Admin (AWS, Ansible, Postgres), including a recent upgrade to the Vue Composition API
+- Researching, designing and building an Analytics Pipeline and data visualisation in Snowplow and dbt cloud
+- Learning about Augmented Reality (AR), with a focus on WebAR, 3D models and shaders
+- Upgrading and maintaining the AR-asset conversion pipeline, API, CMS and infrastructure (Node, Sequelize, Postgres, GCP, Kubernetes, Terraform)
+- Development of an embeddable unit integrated with a single line of code for e-commerce websites to showcase their products in 3D and AR - including innovation around how to make AR accessible
+- Working with the team to innovate and build new products, and learning via solo and paired projects
+- Part of the Leadership team: which also included attending and presenting at board meetings, producing technical due diligence assets and applying for R&D tax credits

-### Director, Consultant Tech Lead and Principle Software Engineer, Jo Carter Ltd (April 2019 - June 2021)
+### Director, Jo Carter Ltd (April 2019 - June 2021)

-### Senior Software Engineer - MyBuilder.com (Feb – August 2020)
+  #### Senior Software Engineer - MyBuilder.com (February – August 2020)

-Working with both "legacy" and new Symfony systems (versions 3.4, 4, and 5) - I have worked on multiple projects at MyBuilder.
-These included: MyBuilderPlus (event-driven backend, CQRS, Symfony 5 with messenger component, DDD, Docker, Lambda and Bref; and a Symfony+Twig frontend consumer site); the MyBuilder site (slightly legacy, Symfony 3.4), with additional microservices e.g Push Notifications, that are Symfony 5 + Bref; and the Quote Tool (Symfony 4 API Write Model for a React Client app, with event and commands).
-I have been involved in both upgrading legacy code and writing new functionality, both working solo and pairing with other developers.
+  Worked with several Symfony systems (3.4, 4, and 5) on multiple projects at MyBuilder.
+Involved in both upgrading legacy code and writing new functionality, both working solo and pairing with other developers.

+  These included: MyBuilderPlus (event-driven backend, CQRS, Symfony 5 with messenger component, DDD, Docker, Lambda and Bref; and a Symfony+Twig frontend consumer site); The MyBuilder site (Symfony 3.4), with additional microservices e.g Push Notifications, (Symfony 5 + Bref); and the Quote Tool (Symfony 4 API Write Model for a React Client app, with events and commands).

-### Arc.dev/ CodeMentorX Certified Developer and Peer Technical Interviewer (May 2019 - Jan 2020)
+  #### Arc.dev/ CodeMentorX Certified Developer and Peer Technical Interviewer (May 2019 - Jan 2020)

   Involved in technical peer interviews to help vet developers applying to the program.

-### Consultant Senior PHP Developer at J Sainsbury, Daemon Solutions (May 2019 – December 2019)
+  #### Consultant Senior PHP Developer at J Sainsbury, Daemon Solutions (May – December 2019)

-Via the technology consultancy firm Daemon Solutions, I worked with the Sainsbury's Food to Order team on their website, which consisted of a collection of Symfony 4 microservices (used by their Node and React applications) and a legacy Symfony 3 monolith.
+  Via the technology consultancy firm Daemon Solutions, I worked with the Sainsbury’s Food to Order team on their website, which consisted of a collection of Symfony 4 microservices (used by their Node and React applications) and a legacy Symfony 3 monolith.
 I was involved in integration with internal (third party) APIs, logging and auditing, code gardening, documentation, planning and deprecation of old code.
 This included upgrading the monolith to the latest version of PHP and Symfony 3; and rolling out a whole range of code improvement tools across the microservices (PHPStan, Infection/ Mutation), in addition to improving overall coverage and code quality.
 I really enjoyed collaborating with the team, including helping mentor an apprentice developer.

-### Consultant Engineering Manager and Tech Lead, Fifty Penguins in Fuzzy Socks Ltd (November 2017 - April 2019)
+### Fifty Penguins in Fuzzy Socks Ltd (November 2017 - April 2019)

-### Freelance PHP Developer, Babylon Health (March 2019 - April 2019)
+  #### Freelance PHP Developer, Babylon Health (March - April 2019)

-Brought in to upgrade a legacy Symfony 2 application for long term support.
-Also did some code gardening.

-### Freelance Senior Software Developer, Wellcome Trust (March 2018 - December 2018)
+  #### Freelance Senior Software Developer, Wellcome Trust (March - December 2018)

   Part of the team responsible for the development of the Explorify website (science for primary school teachers).
 During my time there we refactored the majority of the codebase (PHP, frontend and the database), added additional automation for testing and QA, and upgraded the site from Symfony 3 to 4.
 Day to day work included code reviews, adding new features, cleaning data, maintenance and as much code gardening as I could squeeze in.
 I also contributed back to several of the open source bundles we used.

-I was brought in as a full stack developer, so I also worked with the team on adding automated testing to the frontend using Chai, Mocha, Cypress and Nightwatch (with Browserstack); and helped refactor the frontend code (with an emphasis on accessibly and UX) and developed new features (using Webpack, Javascript and SCSS/CSS).
+  I was brought in as a full-stack developer, so I also worked with the team on adding automated testing using Chai, Mocha, Cypress and Nightwatch (with Browserstack); and helped refactor the frontend code (with an emphasis on accessibly and UX) and developed new features (using Webpack, Javascript and SCSS/CSS).
 We also added in a stats dashboard, split testing (A/B), tracking and monitoring so we could see how our new features improved the user experience.

-### Consultant Engineering Manager, Onlicar (November 2017 - March 2018)
+  #### Consultant Engineering Manager, Onlicar (November 2017 - March 2018)

   Fifty PIFs was brought in to evaluate the technical process at Onlicar and help streamline it.
 I worked with the existing team to add in monitoring for their services, update the documentation to understand how all the systems worked together, and introduced the developers to automated testing.
 I also code reviewed and QA’d new python code for a system upgrade by our internal team.

 ### Engineering Manager, MOO (June 2017 - November 2017)